globalia/craft-recaptcha-v3/README.md

 {% endif %}
 ```

+The `data-action="contact"` attribute will be the action sent to reCAPTCHA.
+It's useful to know
+from which form the data is coming from.
+In this case, this is the Contact form.

 In your \<head\> :

 ** Remove `and renderReCaptcha | default` if you want to load reCAPTCHA on all pages)